AlexBishopCode/BeerLine-Buddy/README.md

 #### BUGS

 ##### Existing Bugs
-- The countdown timers do not function harmoniously with their associated checkboxes.
-The checkboxe should only be allowed to be clicked once the timers have been completed.
+- The countdown timers do not properly synchronize with their associated checkboxes.
+The checkboxes should only be clickable once the timers have finished.
+ As a result of the above, the decision was made to adjust the checkbox array to include checkboxes five, six and seven so that the sequential nature of the checkboxes made sense.

 ##### Fixed Bugs
-- Timer bug #1, I was originaly using 'setInterval' to execute the function during the timers and noticed that the time displayed during the countdown timers was oddly incrementing by a few seconds now and again.
-After some research I realised that this was due to the nature of 'setIntervals' and its accumulative delay.
-I found that using the 'setTimeout' feature instead ensures the next execution of the function only occurs when the previous execution has occured thus leading to a more accurate countdown with no glitches.
+- Timer bug #1 - Initially, I used setInterval to manage the countdown timers, but I observed that the displayed time occasionally advanced by several seconds.
+This discrepancy was due to the cumulative delay associated with setInterval.
+After researching the issue, I discovered that using setTimeout instead provided a more accurate countdown. setTimeout ensures that the next execution of the function only begins once the previous execution is fully complete, resulting in a more reliable and glitch-free countdown.

 - Timer bug #2
 - Timer bug #3